godzilla-reject/fobb/400 Content/Fable of the Behemoth Breakers CRB.md

 ###### Hustle
 #### Camping
 ### Company-Scale
-When the game is at this scale
+When the game is at this scale, the world is a bit more "zoomed out;" your Breaker is still important, and their singular actions and intent still have real weight, but the game also takes a look at the bigger picture of both the world and the Company.
+###
 #### Downtime

 # *Book 2: The Fable-Maker*